ARCHER2-HPC/archer2-website/about/policies/passwords_usernames.md

 ---

-For security reason there are certain restrictions governing the choice of usernames and passwords on ARCHER.
+For security reason there are certain restrictions governing the choice of usernames and passwords on ARCHER2.

 ## Passwords